Jewish beliefs concerning the soul, resurrection, immortality, the afterlife, and reincarnation.

-It was edited by Robert D. Kaiser, based on the sources listed within the text.
-See especially the excellent discourse of Maimonides’s concept of the afterlife by Professor Amitai Halevi, and also the discussion here by Rabbi Simchah Roth ( זצ״ל)
+This resource was edited by Robert D. Kaiser.
+See especially the excellent discourse of Maimonides’s concept of the afterlife by Professor Amitai Halevi and the discussion by Rabbi Simchah Roth ( זצ״ל)

 Why is this unknown to many modern Jews?

 Since the haskalah (age of enlightenment in late 17th to 18th century Europe) ideas about immortality were considered to be embarrassing and superstitious by many modern religious thinkers.
 As such these traditions were denied by most Reform Jews, and were played down or ignored by Conservative Jews; there even was a tendency to downplay this topic within Modern Orthodoxy.
 While the last 50 years have seen an explosion in the amount of classical Jewish works translated into English, Russian, and Modern Hebrew, many Jews were embarrassed when dealing with literature on this topic, and so neglected its translation and presentation.